Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Discussion and conclusion

+One question we did investigate preliminarily is whether our initial state, Eq.~\eqref{Eq:InitialState}, possesses a significant overlap with a ``more physical'' state?
+This is a natural question to ask as our initial state is constructed as a linear superposition of spin excitations at different momenta.
+Given that this superposition does lead to a localized minority state, can the linear superposition indeed be thought of as Gaussian localized particle in disguise?
+We treat this issue in \ref{App:spinflip}.
+We find in general that the overlap is ${\cal O}(1)$ for reasonable numbers of particles, with the overlap improving with increasing interaction strength.
+Furthermore the overlaps are higher in the fermionic gas.

+Our results suggest that gapped quadratically dispersing single-particle excitations can have clear signatures in nonequilibrium dynamics.
+In the scenario that we consider, the integrability of the Yang-Gaudin model means that spin excitations at all energies are stable, possessing infinite life times.
+It would be interesting to consider a case with weak integrability breaking: this opens the possibility for spin excitations with energy $E > 2\Delta_r$ to decay into multiple roton-like excitations.
+Such instabilities have been observed in high-density liquid helium~\cite{donnelly1981specific} and leave clear signatures in the dynamical structure factor, in the form of the Pitaevskii plateau~\cite{pitaevskii1959properties}.
+It may be possible to compute the dynamics in such a scenario with truncated spectrum methods (see, e.g., Refs.~\cite{james2017nonperturbative} and~\cite{rakovsky2016hamiltonian}).

-\acknowledgments It is a pleasure to thank Bruno Bertini for interesting and useful discussions surrounding this work.
-NJR thanks the Institute for Theoretical Physics, University of Amsterdam for hospitality during a visit, where part of this work was undertaken.
-We would also like to thank the Isaac Newton Institute, University of Cambridge, for hospitality during the final stages of this work.
-This work was supported by the Condensed Matter Physics and Materials Science Department, Brookhaven National Laboratory, in turn funded by the U.S. Department of Energy, Office of Basic Energy Sciences, under Contract DE-SC0012704 (NJR, RMK), and the FOM and NWO foundations of the Netherlands.
+\ack We thank Bruno Bertini for interesting and useful discussions surrounding this work.
+We would also like to thank the Isaac Newton Institute, University of Cambridge, for hospitality during parts of this work.
+This work was supported by the Condensed Matter Physics and Materials Science Division, Brookhaven National Laboratory, in turn funded by the U.S. Department of Energy, Office of Basic Energy Sciences, under Contract DE-SC0012704 (NJR, RMK), and the FOM and NWO foundations of the Netherlands (JSC).
+NJR also received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 745944.